-The Teaching Learning Center provides academic support for all Union College students through various academic coaching programs, including Freshman Development (FD), Integrated College Experience (ICE), and Personal Academic College Coaching (PACC).
-Academic coaching assists and supports students in addressing academic concerns through weekly coaching sessions with a focus on time management, organizational assistance, test taking, and study strategies.
+Academic/life coaching, provided by the Teaching Learning Center, assists and supports students in addressing academic concerns through weekly coaching sessions with a focus on academic and personal goals.
+Some examples are time management, organizational assistance, test taking, and study strategies.